 Valley of Flowers in June

-During this month, you can enjoy only a few species of flowers but a large amount of glaciers and waterfalls enthralls your soul with their enjoyable rhythm.
+During this month, you can enjoy only a few species of flowers but a large amount of glaciers and waterfalls.
+That enthralls your soul with their enjoyable rhythm.
 During this month, most pilgrims hail towards Hemkund Sahib.
 Also, you may experience the rainy season at the end of this month.
 Among the specific species of flowers, you can enjoy viewing Oxalis Corniculata, Reinwardtia Indica, Thymus Linearis, Viola Pilosa and many other rare species.

 Valley of Flowers in July and August